F5Networks/f5-aws-cloudformation-v2/examples/failover/README.md

 If you have deployed the example application(**provisionExampleApp** = **true**), to test failover, perform the following steps:

-1. Log on the BIG-IPs per instructions above:
+1. Log on to the BIG-IPs per instructions above:

   - **WebUI**: Go to Device Management of Active Instance -> Traffic-Groups -> Select box next to *traffic-group-1* -> Click the "Force to Standby" button *.
   - **BIG-IP CLI**: